Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Introduction

-This paper builds upon our previous work and proposes algorithms which concurrently address the problems of: \begin{enumerate} \item[($P_1$)] Assigning goal locations (targets) to agents by minimizing a cost function, which is defined as the total distance to the goals. \item[($P_2$)] Designing \emph{feedback} control policies which guarantee: \begin{enumerate} \item[(i)] the convergence of the agents to their assigned goals, \item[(ii)] that the resulting trajectories are collision-free. \end{enumerate} \end{enumerate} The key specifications in the proposed formulation are: \begin{enumerate} \item[($S_1$)] Agents and goal locations are interchangeable, which means that the mission is considered accomplished when each agent has converged to some goal location, no matter which one. \item[($S_2$)] Information exchange between a pair of agents is reliable only when they lie within a certain communication range, which means that the decision making on the optimal goal assignment can be performed only locally, i.e., in a decentralized fashion. \item[($S_3$)] Agents are modeled as non-point robots, which not only means that avoiding collisions is a non-negligible objective, but is rather of top priority even in the expense of resorting to suboptimal paths, if necessary, to the goals. \end{enumerate} To this end, we formulate the goal assignment and trajectory generation problems into a control theoretic framework which is related to switched systems theory \cite{Liberzon} and set-theoretic methods in control \cite{Blanchini_Miani}.
-More specifically, we build our approach based on ideas and tools that rely on multiple Lyapunov-like functions \cite{Branicky_TAC1998}.
+In this paper we build upon our earlier work \cite{Turpin_WAFR12, Turpin_IJRR14} that considers a computationally efficient way of safely assigning goals in a multi-robot system \emph{in a centralized manner}, and we focus on the problems of concurrently assigning goals and generating collision-free trajectories for the \emph{decentralized} case, i.e., for when the robots have limited sensing and communication capabilities and hence exchange information only locally, i.e., when they become connected.
+We develop algorithms that concurrently address the problems of: \begin{itemize} \item[($P_1$)] Assigning goal locations to agents by minimizing a cost function expressing distance to the goals. \item[($P_2$)] Designing \emph{feedback} control policies guaranteeing: \begin{itemize} \item[(i)] the convergence of the agents to their assigned goals, \item[(ii)] that the resulting trajectories are collision-free. \end{itemize} \end{itemize} The key specifications in the proposed formulation are: \begin{itemize} \item[($S_1$)] Agents and goal locations are interchangeable, which means that the mission is considered accomplished when each agent has converged to some goal location. \item[($S_2$)] Information exchange between a pair of agents is feasible and reliable only when they lie within a certain communication range, which means that the decision making on the optimal goal assignment (in terms of distance to the goals) can be performed only locally, i.e., in a decentralized fashion. \item[($S_3$)] Agents are modeled as non-point robots. \end{itemize}

-We first encode the decision making on the optimal goal assignment (which in the sequel we call the \ac{OGA} policy) as a state-dependent switching logic among a family of candidate Lyapunov-like functions.
-Each Lyapunov-like function encodes the cost-to-go under a candidate goal assignment, i.e., the sum of distances to the goals.
-The switching logic dictates that, when (a subset of) agents become(s) connected at some time instant $t$, they decide to switch to the Lyapunov-like function of minimum value at time $t$.
-This further reads that they adopt the goal assignment which corresponds to the shortest paths to the interchangeable goals at time $t$.
-We show that this decision making gives rise to a \ac{gas} switched system which furthermore does not suffer from Zeno trajectories.